Reframing Chores as Ship Operations

 In community terms:

-My most childlike self wants to see a silly dream to become reality.
-I want to tell the story how all the animals became happy productive friends, working and playing together, growing and exploring and sharing their experiences in delighted mutual support.
+My most childlike self wants to see a silly dream become reality, where all the animals became happy productive friends.
+They work and play together, growing and exploring and sharing their experiences in delighted mutual support.
 They thrive and prosper.
 The world becomes a better place.

 This is the Way of Sri.
 This is what I want to operationalize and share with everyone.
-I have knowledge, skills, and expertise to draw on.
+I believe I have knowledge, skills, and expertise to make this reality for at least a few people, and that seems worthwhile to me.

 The Challenge Ahead